Elao/PhpEnums/README.md

 - Define utility methods or minor logic owned by your enumeration
 - Helps to describe how to read, serialize, export \[, ...\] an enumeration
 - Allow common libraries and frameworks integrations.

+Enumerations are not options and are not meant to replace constants.
+Designing an enum type should be done by keeping your domain in mind, and should convey a strong meaning on your application logic.

+Wrong use-cases:

+- A set of options for a used by a library or a method.
+- Unpredictable set of elements.
+- Non-reusable set of elements inside the application.
+- Long set of elements (languages, locales, currencies, ...)
+- Holding variable data inside the enum type (use an intermediate value object holding the data and the enum instance instead).

+Valid use-cases:

+- Gender, civility, predicable roles and permissions, ...
+- A set of supported nodes in an importer, or a set of predefined attributes.
+- In a game: predefined actions, movement direction, character classes, weapon types, ...
+- Any other set of restricted elements.

 Why another library ?